cNille/Ape/README.md

-# Nucleus
+# Ape

 Building a own version of a React, for educational purpose.

-Writing your own framework is the smallest framework you could use, right?
+Writing your own framework is a little like taking a step back.
+With aim to go back to the roots, right?
-Therefore the name Nucleus, minimalistic framework!
+Therefore the name Ape, one step back in evolution!
 Wohoo!

 # Cred